-During the preview period, you can deploy Dsv3, Esv3, and Fsv2 Azure VM series.
+On Azure Dedicated Hosts you can deploy Dsv3, Esv3, and Fsv2 Azure VM series.
 You can also deploy multiple VM sizes within a VM series on the same host.
 For more information, read the documentation.

 No. It provides a virtualized environment that’s architected to run Azure VMs, and it gives you control and visibility over the underlying physical server, but it’s not a bare metal as a service offering.

-The preview supports Azure Standard HDDs, Standard SSDs, and Premium SSDs.
+Dedicated Host currently supports Azure Standard HDDs, Standard SSDs, and Premium SSDs.
 Learn more about Azure Disk Storage.

 Microsoft can’t issue specific guidance given the large number and diverse set of local laws and regulations, but your accounting department should be able to determine the best way to expense Dedicated Host.
 The service gives you access to dedicated physical servers and lets you assign asset IDs to the underlying hardware, and Microsoft will never replace the hardware without your permission.

 The outsourcing software licensing terms applicable to Windows Server and SQL Server licenses acquired before October 1, 2019, allow you to allocate your existing licenses to Dedicated Host.
 If you’re eligible for Azure Hybrid Benefit, save more on Dedicated Host deployments.
 If you purchase new licenses after October 1, 2019, you may allocate them to Azure only via Azure Hybrid Benefit.
 You’ll need Software Assurance or subscriptions with equivalent rights to apply those licenses to Dedicated Host.
 Read the licensing FAQ for details.